Data compression: Inter-frame coding

 In inter-frame coding, individual frames of a video sequence are compared from one frame to the next, and the video compression codec records the differences to the reference frame.
 If the frame contains areas where nothing has moved, the system can simply issue a short command that copies that part of the previous frame into the next one.
 If sections of the frame move in a simple manner, the compressor can emit a (slightly longer) command that tells the decompressor to shift, rotate, lighten, or darken the copy.
 This longer command still remains much shorter than data generated by intra-frame compression.
 Usually, the encoder will also transmit a residue signal which describes the remaining more subtle differences to the reference imagery.
 Using entropy coding, these residue signals have a more compact representation than the full signal.
 In areas of video with more motion, the compression must encode more data to keep up with the larger number of pixels that are changing.
-Commonly during explosions, flames, flocks of animals, and in some panning shots, the high-frequency detail leads to quality decreases or to increases in the variable bitrate.
+Commonly, the high-frequency detail of explosions, flames, flocks of animals, and some panning shots, will lead to decreases in quality or increases in the variable bitrate.

 Hybrid block-based transform formats

-Today, nearly all commonly used video compression methods (e.g., those in standards approved by the ITU-T or ISO) share the same basic architecture that dates back to H.261 which was standardized in 1988 by the ITU-T. They mostly rely on the DCT, applied to rectangular blocks of neighboring pixels, and temporal prediction using motion vectors, as well as nowadays also an in-loop filtering step.
+Many commonly used video compression methods (e.g., those in standards approved by the ITU-T or ISO) share the same basic architecture that dates back to H.261 which was standardized in 1988 by the ITU-T. They mostly rely on the DCT, applied to rectangular blocks of neighboring pixels, and temporal prediction using motion vectors, as well as nowadays also an in-loop filtering step.

 In the prediction stage, various deduplication and difference-coding techniques are applied that help decorrelate data and describe new data based on already transmitted data.

 Then rectangular blocks of remaining pixel data are transformed to the frequency domain.
 In the main lossy processing stage, frequency domain data gets quantized in order to reduce information that is irrelevant to human visual perception.

 In the last stage statistical redundancy gets largely eliminated by an entropy coder which often applies some form of arithmetic coding.

 In an additional in-loop filtering stage various filters can be applied to the reconstructed image signal.
 By computing these filters also inside the encoding loop they can help compression because they can be applied to reference material before it gets used in the prediction process and they can be guided using the original signal.
 The most popular example are deblocking filters that blur out blocking artifacts from quantization discontinuities at transform block boundaries.